Skip to Content

 • Civil Liability: Victims and financial institutions frequently file parallel civil lawsuits to recover damages, potentially leading to bankruptcy and the loss of personal assets.

-• Public Record: The fraud defense lawyer in Seattle conviction becomes a permanent part of your background, destroying reputation and trust in the community.
+• Public Record: A fraud conviction becomes a permanent part of your background, damaging reputation and trust in the community.

 Factors That Impact Fraud Sentencing & Outcomes in Washington